mike0355/k8s-facenet-distributed-training/README.md

 # Distributed training with Kubeflow pipeline
-<font size=4>This example demonstrates how to use kubeflow end-to-end to use Tensorflow MuiltiWorkerMirroredStrategy on the local k8s cluster for distributed training, and implement image similarity calculation through FaceNet algorithm and Opencv face recognition technology.</font>
+<font size=4>This example demonstrates how to use kubeflow end-to-end to use Tensorflow MuiltiWorkerMirroredStrategy on the local k8s cluster for distributed training, and implement image similarity calculation through FaceNet algorithm and OpenCV face recognition technology.</font>
 # Goals
 <font size=4> This tutorial will implement the following items: